 Sample in-season training program

 We will assume games on Sunday, full team practices on Tuesday and Thursday, with skill sessions on Wednesday and Friday.
 Our strength training program will work around these constraints.
 Of course, if you have less or more time available you could adjust the program somewhat.
 What follows is only one example of a way to structure a training program during the season.

 Straight after the game, the last thing many players may want to do is to train in the gym, but while it isn't the time to push big weights, some light exercise employing light weights and high repetitions will help the recovery process, with the increased blood flow bringing nutrients to sore muscles.

 Most people will feel better after Monday's training session, and hopefully better able to participate in a team session on this day.
 Depending on time available, some light technical work could be conducted in the gym, which will not cause fatigue, but help with technical proficiency.

 Today's session is optional, and only for those with great recovery abilities, but even for those players intensity should be low, no more than 80% of the player's 1RM should be used.
 Again, we are focusing on technique not strength in this session.

 Wednesday is the day, where depending on the player's current fitness we can schedule the week's heaviest session as it is not so close to Sunday that significant soreness remains, and the soreness produced from today's workout should dissipate by the coming Sunday (either a game or the most intense team scrimmage of the week).

 In today's workout, players should push themselves by training with the heaviest weights possible while permitting good form.
-However, they should avoid straining with maximal weights which could lead to form breakdown, as well as causing undue strain on the central nervous system given all the various football-related activities for which a high state of preparedness is required.
+However, they should avoid straining with maximal weights which could lead to forming breakdown, as well as causing undue strain on the central nervous system given all the various football-related activities for which a high state of preparedness is required.